Physical, Mental and Spiritual Well Being

 Vishav Manav Ruhani Kendra (Regd.) is a non-profit charitable society that serves humanity.
 Our headquarters is situated in Nawan Nagar, Post Office Nanakpur, Tehsil Kalka, District Panchkula, Haryana, India.
 There are around 240 retreat centers, called manav kendras, all over India.

 School for underprivileged students

 Vishav Manav Ruhani Kendra owns and manages the educational institution, Kirpa Nidhan Public Senior Secondary School.
 The school is situated at VPO Thrike, Near New Chungi, Ferozepur Road, Ludhiana, Punjab.
-The school provides quality education to underprivileged students for a nominal fee and offers tuition classes up to the 12th standard free of charge.
+The school operates as a not-for-profit service.
+Students from underprivileged families pay nominal fees or no fees.

 Donations to hospitals and medical camps

 Vishav Manav Ruhani Kendra supports hospitals by donating ventilators, personal protective equipment, thermal detectors, multipara monitors, wheelchairs, medicine, and medical supplies.
 We also organize 12-15 medical camps per week and conduct blood donation camps under the guidance and supervision of hospitals and medical professionals.

 Supporting students, orphans, sick, elderly

 Throughout India, Vishav Manav Ruhani Kendra centers help students in need, by offering free financial help for their education, and we distribute free stationery items and textbooks.
 We regularly provide free food, shelter, clothing, blankets, and medical treatment to orphans, the elderly, poor, or sick.
 We also financially assist patients in hardship.